Shelters across the country step up to help pet transports, provide critical overnight stays

 Best Friends in Houston has been driving dogs from Houston shelters to Ruff Start Rescue in Minnesota once a month.
 And since that’s too far to drive in one day (about 1,180 miles or 18 hours), the transport van makes a stopover each month at Kansas City Pet Project (KCPP).

 So far, KCPP has been an overnight stay for around 200 dogs from Best Friends in Houston and network partner shelters such as Harris County Animal Shelter and BARC Animal Shelter and Adoptions.
-“Without their help, we simply would not be able to send as many dogs to Minnesota as we did this past year,” says Whitney Bliton, operations manager for Best Friends in Houston.
+“Without their help, we simply would not have been able to send as many dogs to Minnesota as we did this past year,” says Whitney Bliton, operations manager for Best Friends in Houston.

 Once the volunteer drivers arrive at KCPP with dogs in tow, KCPP staff and volunteers help transfer them from the van into the facility for the night.
 Then, they return bright and early the next morning to feed and walk the dogs again, and help settle them into their carriers for the rest of the trip.